aeo/style-guide/README.md

 The General, HTML, and CSS guides (and some of this README) are forked/inspired from [Google's HTML/CSS guide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml).
 The JS guide is TBD.

+This guide itself should be authored in [Markdown](http://daringfireball.net/projects/markdown/); as it currently lives on [GitHub](https://github.com/), you may also use [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/).

 Parting Words
 -------------